Boes-man/se_demo_template/README.md

 3. Set repository target and name (customize name to fit your needs)

-NOTE: BE SURE TO SELECT YOUR PERSONAL REPO
+NOTE: BE SURE TO SELECT YOUR PERSONAL REPO and that the repo is "Public"

 ![](images/create_repo.png)

 4. Recreate repository secrets (obtained from Wiz service account `security_scan:create`)
   * WIZ_CLIENT_ID
   * WIZ_CLIENT_SECRET

-NOTE: If targeting test you may also set the `WIZ_ENV` here as well.

 ![](images/create_secrets.png)